Another year of retired bliss, with plenty of travel interspersed with hanging out at home.

 I haven’t made any RV travel plans yet for 2020, but I will be sure to take my Minnie somewhere.

-I hope you all had a great year, and as we roar into the 20s, may all your dreams and wishes will come true.
+I hope you all had a great year, and as we roar into the 20s, that all your dreams and wishes will come true.
 Happy New Year!!